gmgeo/osmic/tools/export.md

 * create an icon font with the help of [Font Custom](https://github.com/FontCustom/fontcustom/)
 * export as SVG and PNG (through rsvg or Inkscape) with different resolutions including retina (double sized) versions.

 All parameters can be changed through a YAML configuration file.
-There are several examples in the script folder:
+There are several examples in the config/ folder at the same location as the script:

 * [font.yaml](https://github.com/gmgeo/osmic/blob/master/tools/config/font.yaml) creates an icon font of all icons.
 * [josm.yaml](https://github.com/gmgeo/osmic/blob/master/tools/config/josm.yaml) exports coloured icons with halos for the [Osmic JOSM style](https://github.com/gmgeo/osmic-josm-style).